realA10001986/Time-Circuits-Display/DIY/README.md

 ## I2C peripheral wiring

-The speedo display, the GPS receiver, light and temperature sensors as well as the Rotary Encoders are to be wired as follows:
+All i2c peripherals described above are to be wired as follows:

 On the TCD control board, there are currently three breakouts named "I2C", at least one of which has a header soldered on; it does not matter which one you use to connect your sensors/speedo/GPS/rotary encoders.
 I recommend to solder on [XH](https://www.amazon.com/s?k=jst+xh) 4-pin headers to the other two i2c breakouts as well (like in the second picture).
 When you order a CircuitSetup Speedo, they will include such headers if you request them.
 Do not solder wires directly to the board!